ephemeraHQ/xmtp-inbox-web/README.md

 ### Configure Infura

-_XMTP Inbox comes preconfigured with an Infura ID provided for demonstration purposes.
-If you plan to fork this repo or host the app yourself, you must use your own Infura ID as detailed here._

 Add your Infura ID to `.env.local` in the project's root.

 ```
 NEXT_PUBLIC_INFURA_ID={YOUR_INFURA_ID}
 ```

-If you don't have an Infura ID, you can follow [these instructions](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) to get one.
+If you don't have an Infura ID, see [Getting Started with Infura](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) to learn how to create one.

 ### Install the package